OctipusPrime/Useful-KM-scripts/README.md

 # Useful Keyboard Maestro macros

-Welcome to a showcase of my most used Keyboard Maestro shortcuts, which address my most often repeated (or sufficiently annoying) tasks.
+These are some of my most used Keyboard Maestro shortcuts, which address my most often repeated (or sufficiently annoying) tasks.
 Keyboard Maestro is a powerful automation tool available exclusively on MacOS that enables users to automate repetitive tasks and streamline their workflow.
 With a vast library of available actions, Keyboard Maestro allows you to create custom shortcuts that can execute complex tasks with just a few keystrokes or be triggered by various events (such as widow of a specific app coming into focus).

 I am only touching the surface of what Keyboard Maestro is capable of, there are many other actions and features it offers that I have yet to explore.
 There are many other third party apps on Mac which accomplish some of the following tasks, but few (if any) can do them all.